httptoolkit/brotli-wasm/README.md

 console.log(output); // Prints 'some input'
 ```

-Note that `TransformStream` has become available in all browsers as of mid-2022. https://caniuse.com/mdn-api_transformstream
+Note that `TransformStream` has become available in all browsers as of mid-2022: https://caniuse.com/mdn-api_transformstream.
+It's also been available in Node.js (experimentally) since v16.5.0.

+This is a simplified demo example - you may well want to tweak the specific stream buffer sizes for compression/decompression to your use case, to reuse buffers, or explore further optimizations if you're interested in these streaming use cases.

 ## Alternatives